xanmankey/BananaEconomics/README.md

 #### Video Demo:  <URL HERE>
 #### Website URL: https://xanmankey.pythonanywhere.com/
 ## BananaEconomics: A History
-  (CLEANUP CODE AND THEN REMOVE ALL NOTES IN README) CURRENT TODO: finish autoclicker checking functionality, record the video, and that's CS50!
   I have multiple projects in the works, including a machine learning phishing detection model for conducting a content analysis and a discord text-to-game input bot, but as of right now, this is the project that has had the most impact on others, and the project that I think people have enjoyed the most, so I figured I'd release it!
 One day as I was working on PSET9 finance, some friends asked what I was doing, and then we began to have a conversation about the website, the stock market, and how it would be a fun competitive thing to do.
 After a few emails, lots of debugging and error testing, a little frustration and googling, I ended up with BananaEconomic$, my personalized take on the CS50 Finance website!
 ## BananaEconomics: A Breakdown
   #### CS50 PSET9 Functionality